 - 1. These regulations will take effect as of 1 September 2011, with the exception of Article 4. - 2.
 The head of Student Administration will determine for each programme when Article 4 will take effect.

-Appendix 2 to the 2019 Commercial Law LL.M.
-Programme OER
+Appendix 2 to the 2019 LL.M. programme Rechtsgeleerdheid OER

-Commercial Law LL.M. intake arrangement
+LL.M. programme intake arrangement